Audace/audace.github.io/_posts/2019-05-19-hard-conversations.md

 comments: true
 ---

-I've probably mentioned this in a previous post, but assuming you're not the one regular reader of this blog (who also happens to be named after its domain), over the past year and a few days I've been managing teams.
+I've probably mentioned this in a previous post, but assuming you're not the one regular reader of this blog (who also happens to be named after its domain), over the past year and a half I've been managing teams.
 What exactly "managing" means is a question I still am not qualified to answer.
 But... one thing which I can say managing _includes_ is having hard conversations with teammates.

 As a manager, you are responsible for a number of different things like hiring, professional development,